When my son showed me photos of Abraham Lake bubbles trapped in turquoise ice, I was ready to hop on a plane to Alberta, Canada in winter.

 - The area between Hoodoo Creek and David Thompsons Resort

 You need time to walk out on the ice and set up.
 Sunrise and sunset are the beautiful times here for landscape photography but it’ll mean driving in the dark.
 If it’s too much for you, you can still take great photos during the day.

 5. Take Safe Driving Precautions Seriously – This is Canada in Winter

 Set your GPS before you go.
 A lot of the area doesn’t get cell reception.
 You should be able to get cell service at the Windy Point parking lot.

 - A tripod is especially helpful if you are shivering and need something to steady your photos.
-If the tripod is heavy or has spikes, it’s better so it doesn’t blow away.
+Use a tripod that is heavy or has spikes, so it doesn’t blow away.

 7. Make Sure The Ice is Solid Before You Walk Out

 Safety at Abraham Lake is a real concern.
 You need to make sure the ice has frozen solid before you walk out on it.
 You are ideally looking for ice that’s 1 foot thick for safety and the best Abraham Lake bubbles pictures.

 8. Bring Ice Cleats for Abraham Lake in Winter

 It was one of those moments where you look like an idiot because you are stepping very carefully knowing that you are about to get seriously hurt but to everyone else you look like someone new to walking.

 RELATED POST: TOP THINGS TO DO IN BANFF IN WINTER

 9. Wear Clothing Rated for Extreme Cold – Abraham Lake Weather is Freezing!

 I was also wearing jeans, no base layer, and Hunter rain boots (thankfully with a fleece liner inside).
 Basically I was the poster child for how not to dress.

 You need a coat that’s rated to go below 0 degrees Fahrenheit.
 Wear boots that are lined.
 Definitely bring really warm gloves.

 10. Bring Hand Warmers to See Abraham Lake Ice Bubbles

 Even if you think you’ll be warm enough, bring hand warmers.
 They were the saving grace of the whole trip.
-I bought a 20 Pair Hand Warmer value pack and put them in my gloves and boots.
+I bought a Hand Warmer value pack and put them in my gloves and boots.

-Where to Stay Near Abraham Lake Alberta
+12. Stay Overnight Near Abraham Lake Alberta

 We stayed in Lake Louise and I would assume most people do the same.
 You can visit Abraham Lake as a day trip.
 The drive is 1.5 hours and the lodgings in Lake Louise are so much nicer.
 There’s also more to do around Lake Louise.

 - Lake Louise Inn – A good lower price accommodation.
 One of our nights was already booked at the Fairmont so we stayed here and it was a pleasant surprise.
 It’s very clean and the restaurant is great.
 Book their newly remodeled rooms.
 The older rooms have bad reviews online.